-Failure to report delayed or damage baggage or missing contents within the prescribed time limit releases Seaborne from liability.
+Failure to report delayed or damaged baggage or missing contents within the prescribed time limit releases Seaborne from liability.
 All claims of value must be verified with actual purchase receipt and comparable value established by Seaborne.
-All receipts must be submitted within 10 days of submitted claim.
+All receipts must be submitted within 10 days of the submitted claim.
 Legal action premised on or related to damage, delay or loss must be commenced within one year of the date of the incident.

 4.1 – ACCEPTANCE OF PASSENGERS

 Seaborne may refuse to transport any Passenger, and may remove a Passenger from its aircraft at any time, for any of the following reasons: